The IT Stack We Deployed for a 10-Person Accounting Firm

 *Price at time of publishing

-Note for businesses with exactly 10 users: 1Password also offers a Teams Starter Pack at $19.95/month flat (not per-user) for teams up to 10.
-At exactly 10 people, that's $2/user/month — significantly less than the Business tier.
+Note for businesses with exactly 10 users: 1Password also offers a Teams Starter Pack for up to 10 members.
+1Password announced a price increase on this plan from $19.95 to $24.95/month, effective for new signups now and for existing customers at their next renewal on or after July 30, 2026 — confirm the live rate on 1Password's pricing page before budgeting.
+At $24.95/month flat, that's about $2.50/user/month for a 10-person team — still meaningfully less than the Business tier.
 The tradeoff is fewer admin controls and no SSO integration.
 If you're not ready to connect a password manager to your identity provider yet, the Starter Pack is a reasonable first step.

-Because this firm runs a standard Windows environment, Microsoft 365 Business Premium ($22/user/month) was the obvious platform choice.
+Microsoft 365 Business Premium is usually the stronger fit for Windows-first firms that need built-in device management.
+Because this firm runs a standard Windows environment, Business Premium ($22/user/month) was the better fit for this environment.
 The MDM inclusion was decisive: rather than paying separately for device management, we used the included Microsoft Intune to enforce disk encryption and screen locks across all 10 laptops on day one.
-Google Workspace Business Starter ($7/user/month annual) would have required a separate MDM tool at $1–$3/user/month additional, and the per-seat economics don't favor Google in a Windows-dominant shop.

 The M365 subscription also unified the firm's file storage into SharePoint and their email into Exchange, replacing the mix of personal Google Drive folders and shared Gmail accounts that had been the previous setup.

-Business Basic is increasing from $6 to $7/user/month (+17%), and Business Standard from $12.50 to $14/user/month (+12%).
-Business Premium holds at $22.
-If you're currently evaluating Standard vs. Premium, the narrowing $8 price gap makes Premium worth a closer look — it adds Intune MDM, Defender for Office 365, and advanced compliance.
-If your annual subscription renews after July 1, contact your Microsoft partner now about early renewal at current rates.
+As of July 1, 2026, Business Basic increased from $6 to $7/user/month (+17%), and Business Standard from $12.50 to $14/user/month (+12%), for plans that include Teams.
+Business Premium held at $22.
+If you're currently evaluating Standard vs. Premium, the narrower $8 price gap makes Premium worth a closer look — it adds Intune MDM, Defender security tools, and stronger device controls.
+If your annual subscription hasn't yet renewed, confirm the new rate with your Microsoft partner.

 Accounting Software: QuickBooks Online

-For an accounting firm, the IT infrastructure stack is incomplete without the core business application.
+QuickBooks is the core accounting application, but it should be budgeted separately from the IT security stack above.
 This firm was already running QuickBooks Online — it was the QuickBooks portal credentials, along with state tax and IRS e-file logins, that were being shared via the unencrypted spreadsheet described above.
 Once 1Password was deployed, all of those credentials moved into properly permissioned vaults.
+If you're evaluating how QuickBooks integrates with tax filing software for your own business return, see our tax software comparison for small businesses.

 QuickBooks Online